levkk/levthe.dev/content/posts/yet-another-language-tutorial/index.md

 #### Parsing our example

-Now that we have formal definitions, let's parse our example manually:
+Now that we have formal definitions, let's parse our example manually.
+Our code,

 ```
 1 + 2
 ```

-when parsed should produce the following AST:
+based on our formal language definition, should produce the following AST:

 ![AST](ast.png)

 ### Parsing expressions

-Now that we have a formal definition and an AST, let's parse our example, starting at the bottom:
+Now that we have a formal definition and an example of an AST, let's parse our example, starting at the bottom:

 ```rust
 /// An operation.
 Only addition currently supported.